-While this may seem unprofessional to some people, the sheer hilarity of watching the president of a major sports organization post childish insults to people makes it endearing to many fans.
+While this may seem unprofessional to some people, the sheer hilarity of watching the president of a major sports organization post childish insults is endearing to many fans.

 4. He feuds with fighters

-White has feuded with many of his fighters before, and his feud with Cris Cyborg is only the latest one.
+White has feuded with many of his fighters before, and his feud with Cris Cyborg is one notable instance.
 Several years ago, White was feuding with Tito Ortiz, a light heavyweight on the roster.

 5. Don’t believe his lies

 Later in 2016, after Jon Jones tested positive for performance-enhancing drugs and was pulled from a fight with Daniel Cormier, White said that Jones would never headline a UFC card again.
-Jones has fought 4 times since White said that, and in each fight, it was in the main event.
+Jones has fought many times since then.

-In 2011, White said that women would never fight in the UFC.
-A year later, Ronda Rousey joined the UFC and started her dominant reign as the women’s bantamweight champion.
-White has since admitted how wrong he was about women fighting in the UFC.
+In 2011, White said women would never fight in UFC.
+A year later, Ronda Rousey joined UFC and started her dominant reign as the women’s bantamweight champion.
+White has since admitted how wrong he was about women fighting in UFC.

 These were just some examples of how often Dana White will lie to the public about things regarding the organization.